sourcery-ai-experiments/blog.nathanv.me/content/posts/google-drive-bad/index.md

 and 1TB is $70/yr with Office included.
 While less generous than Google Drive's free 15GB, I have no problem paying $2/month.

-Lastly, a really cool feature that isn't well advertised is that if a computer connected to your OneDrive is online, [you can browse it's *entire* filesystem from the web and download files from it](https://support.office.com/en-us/article/use-onedrive-to-fetch-files-on-a-pc-70761550-519c-4d45-b780-5a613b2f8822?ui=en-US&rs=en-US&ad=US).
+A really cool feature that isn't well advertised is that if a computer connected to your OneDrive is online, [you can browse it's *entire* filesystem from the web and download files from it](https://support.office.com/en-us/article/use-onedrive-to-fetch-files-on-a-pc-70761550-519c-4d45-b780-5a613b2f8822?ui=en-US&rs=en-US&ad=US).
 This is super handy if you're on the go,